Skip advert

 Advertisement - Article continues below

 When we tested the 4WD version of the X-Trail against a Kia Sorento Hybrid, the Nissan managed to return 42.5mpg compared to the Kia's average of 39.5mpg.
-The X-Trail’s eagerness to work in EV mode meant that it was the more efficient around town of the two, and overall is impressively frugal at these low speeds.
-If you spend less time driving in town though, fuel economy from this set-up drops, as we only managed to achieve an average of around 36mpg when we first drove the X-Trail in the UK.
+The X-Trail’s eagerness to work in EV mode meant that it was the more efficient around town of the two, and overall, it’s impressively frugal at low speeds.
+If you spend less time driving in town, fuel economy from this set-up drops, as we only managed to achieve an average of around 36mpg when we first drove the X-Trail in the UK.
+Buyers who regularly undertake longer journeys may wish to look towards the Skoda Kodiaq, because diesel power with greater fuel economy is still being offered.

 The entry-level 161bhp mild-hybrid version is cheaper to buy, but the five-seater only manages an average of 39.8mpg, while specifying an extra two seats causes the fuel economy figure falls to 39.2mpg.
 CO2 emissions start from 161g/km.